An easy way to collect SEO data and analyze semantics every day with Plerdy SEO-checker.

 It consists of several independent SEO tools, each of which solves separate tasks, comprising:

 - analysis of user behavior on web pages.

 Heatmaps are an indispensable tool for usability experts, analysts, UX designers, and SEO specialists.
-A comprehensive usability audit of a site can’t be conducted without taking into account real statistics of clicks, mouse hovers over its elements, as well as the page scroll indicators.
+A comprehensive usability audit of a site can’t be conducted without taking into account the statistics of clicks; the mouse hovers over its elements and the page scroll indicators.
 The heatmap tools description and SEO tips on their implementation are given below.

 - A clickmap not only demonstrates how visitors interacted with the elements of each web page, but also segments where these users came from (traffic sources).

 - Hot segments show the most clickable parts of each page.

 - A scroll map reveals the “depth” of each page scrolling on any device: computer, smartphone, or tablet.
 This SEO tool is of significance for Search Engine Optimization when analyzing the texts of blogs and landing pages.

 - A mouse hover map points to the website elements which were hovered over.
 Whereas you need to analyze the dynamics of user behavior, a mouse hover map will come in handy much better than a video recording.
 Due to the conciseness of this map, you can save time that was previously spent on viewing videos from the users’ screens